WriteSpeakCode/writespeakcode.com/.github/ISSUE_TEMPLATE/CONTENT_TEMPLATE.md

 ---
 name: Add content to the website
-about: For adding content - can be completed entirely in CMS
+about: For adding content - can be completed entirely in CMS, or via a github pull request
 ---

 ### Content type